How to Stop the Spread

 - Go outdoors.
 Take a walk, go to the park, or walk the dog

 - Greet others with a wave, a bow, or a nod (in place of handshakes or hugs)

-- Do yoga or aerobics at home
+- Exercise indoors with yoga or aerobics at home

 - Sanitize or wash your hands when entering and exiting buildings